SOURCE / ECONOMY

 Germany, the EU's largest economy, voted against the proposal, Reuters reported.

-Oliver Zipse, CEO of German auto maker BMW, said the vote "a fatal signal for the European automotive industry" and calls for "a quick settlement between the EU Commission and China to prevent a trade conflict from which no one gains," according to Reuters.
+Oliver Zipse, CEO of German auto maker BMW, described the vote as "a fatal signal for the European automotive industry" and called for "a quick settlement between the EC and China to prevent a trade conflict from which no one gains," according to Reuters.

 Zipse said the fact that Germany voted against the tariffs is an important signal and increases the chances of a negotiated settlement.